 Once you notice recession and your gums begin to pull away from the teeth, they’re gone for good.

-How Can I Fix Receding Gums Naturally?
+How to Fix Receding Gums Naturally?

 While you can’t regrow receding gums, you can still take advantage of certain remedies.